entur/maven-orb/agent/README.md

 export MAVEN_OPTS="$MAVEN_OPTS -javaagent:/path/to/agent.jar"
 ```

-The agent modified the source code of the `java.io.FileInputStream` so that all calls to open is recorded.
+The agent modifies the source code of the `java.io.FileInputStream` so that all calls to open is recorded.

 ## Shaded contents